The Ramsey number of generalized loose paths in uniform Hypergrpahs: Introduction

 The paper is organized as follows.
-The proof of Theorem \ref{t:2} will need the truth of Theorem \ref{t:1}, so we will prove Theorem \ref{t:1} in section 2 and Theorem \ref{t:2} will be proved in section 3.
+Since the proof of Theorem \ref{t:2} requires Theorem \ref{t:1}, we will prove Theorem \ref{t:1} in Section 2 and Theorem \ref{t:2} in Section 3.
 We will give some concluding remarks in the last section.